luyadev/luya.io/docs/guide/admin/jwtspa.md

 > available since LUYA admin module version 2.2

-The LUYA admin provides a basic JWT generator including an out of the box authentification system which can proxy requests trough LUYA admin API User and those permission system.
+The LUYA admin provides a basic JWT generator including an out of the box authentication system which can proxy requests trough LUYA admin API User and those permission system.

 ## Prerequisite

 + [A custom (application) admin module](intro.md) is required to setup JWT .
-+ Understand API Users which are explaind in [Headless Guide Section](../concepts/headless.md).
++ Understand API Users which are explained in [Headless Guide Section](../concepts/headless.md).
 + Configure the <class name="luya\admin\components\Jwt" /> component.

 ## How it works

-As all LUYA admin APIs requerd an authentification are proxied trough LUYA API Users.
-The life cycle of the JWT request is described as followed (assuming JWT configuration in the modul is done accordingly):
+As all LUYA admin APIs requerd an authentication are proxied trough LUYA API Users.
+The life cycle of the JWT request is described as followed (assuming JWT configuration in the module is done accordingly):

 Get the token: